MartinFortuna/pilates-store-p5/README.md

 #### As an admin user:

-    3. As an admin user, I want regular users to purchase physical products so that I can generate revenue.
+    3. As an admin user, I want regular users to view my products so that I can generate revenue.
     4. As an admin user, I want to view, add, edit, and delete products, so that I can manage my store.
     5. As an admin user, I want to create or update a product inventory quantity, so that I can keep track of the quantities for each product in my warehouse.
     6. As an admin user, I want a product inventory quantity to be updated once it's purchased.